pquaicoe7/leave-manager/README.md

 - Admin: create leave types, assign types to employees, review requests (approve/reject with reason).
 - Employee: apply for leave (only assigned types, no past dates, overlap check, respects max days), see status & rejection reason.

+  **In-app notifications:**
+  - When an employee submits a request, all admins get a one-time toast on the Admin Dashboard.
+  - When an admin approves/rejects, the employee gets a one-time toast on the Employee Dashboard.

 ## Tech & Why
 - PHP 8 (fast to build server-rendered forms, simple sessions)
 - MySQL (relational: foreign keys, unique constraints, transactions)